 The results in table 3 to 7, showed that the application of PM alone increased all vegetative growth (plant height, number of leaves and number of branches) and yield characters (number of days to 50% flowering, number of days to fruiting, numbers of flowers, fruits, and average fresh fruit weight) per plant over the control.
 This result could be because PM is easily decomposed as reported by Ismail et al 1988 or due to the microbial biomass of nitrogen as reported by (Myroled, 1987; Bonde et al., 1988).
-This could be possibly explained by the fact that the poultry manure improved the physical and biological properties of the soil and provided the macro and micro-nutrient requirements of the plants (Abou El-Magd, Hoda, & Fawzy, 2005; Stephenson et al., 1990), thereby increasing yield.
-The significant effect of PM in this study is similar to those obtained by Agyeman et al (2014) on tomato.
+This could be possibly explained by the fact that the poultry manure improved the physical and biological properties of the soil and provided the macro and micro-nutrient requirements of the plants (Abou El-Magd, Hoda, and Fawzy, 2005; Stephenson et al., 1990), thereby increasing yield.
+The significant effect of PM in this study is similar to that obtained by Agyeman et al. (2014) on tomato.
 The decomposition of the PM in the soil added more available nutrients and liberated the fixed nutrients as a result of the produced organic acids.
 The superior effect of PM over the control can be attributed to its richness in nutrients.

 From the analysis in tables 2-9 the application of NLE significantly increased the vegetative growth and yield character of tomato varieties.
-Maximum vegetative growth and yield related parameters per plant were higher in NLE 10 over NLE 5 at 6, 8 and 10 WAP across all varieties (Tables 3-7).
-From the observation in tables 8-.10, plants treated with neem aqueous extracts at 5 and 10 litres concentration both single and in combination produced higher yield over the control.
+Maximum vegetative growth and yield-related parameters per plant were higher in NLE 10 over NLE 5 at 6, 8 and 10 WAP across all varieties (Tables 3-7).
+From the observation in tables 8-.10, plants treated with neem aqueous extracts at 5 and 10 litres concentration, both single and in combination, produced higher yield over the control.
 The results also agree with the findings of Subbalakshmi (2012) that Neem application on crops helps to increase the yield.

-The performance of Neem leaf extract concentrations to improve tomato growth and yield characteristics in this study could be attributed to the high levels of N, P, K, Ca, and Mg delivered to the plants, as well as the availability of potential growth hormones in suitable amounts (Kasarkar & Barge, 2016), and this is reflected in the significant increase of plant height, number of branches, number of leaves, number of days to 50% flowering, number of days to fruiting, number of flowers, fruit and fruit weight per plant over the control.
-This finding was also supported by Zhany et al., 2002 who reported that Neem leaf and seed extracts enhanced nitrogen use efficiency in soils as well as increasing the yields of crops.
+The performance of Neem leaf extract concentrations to improve tomato growth and yield characteristics in this study could be attributed to the high levels of N, P, K, Ca, and Mg delivered to the plants, as well as the availability of potential growth hormones in suitable amounts (Kasarkar and Barge, 2016), and this is reflected in the significant increase of plant height, number of branches, number of leaves, number of days to 50% flowering, number of days to fruiting, number of flowers, fruit and fruit weight per plant over the control.
+This finding was also supported by Zhany et al. (2002), who reported that Neem leaf and seed extracts enhanced nitrogen use efficiency in soils as well as increasing the yields of crops.
 Also, Moyin-Jesu El (2012) reported that the use of Neem leaf extract increased soil nutrients, growth, and yield parameters of tomato.
-Okunlola & Ofuya (2013) conducted similar research on the effects of Azadirachta indica and Piper guineense on jute growth and yield under single and mixed cropping.
-In comparison to the control, all growth indices improved, indicating that compounds having some qualities of hormone can stimulate or change biomass allocation in plants (Andresen and Cedergreen, 2010).
+Okunlola and Ofuya (2013) conducted similar research on the effects of Azadirachta indica and Piper guineense on jute growth and yield under single and mixed cropping.
+In comparison to the control, all growth indices improved, indicating that compounds having some qualities of hormones can stimulate or change biomass allocation in plants (Andresen and Cedergreen, 2010).

-Extracts from plants with medicinal properties contain saponins and polyphenols, which may be the active or main compound responsible for the influence on plant growth and production as reported by Andresen and Cedergreen (2010).
-Gayatri and Rajani, (2014) support the findings of this study, reporting that Neem-based formulations outperformed the control not only in terms of shoot height, number of leaves, number of buds, number of flowers and fruits, but also in terms of disease control (Table 5-7).
+Extracts from plants with medicinal properties contain saponins and polyphenols, which may be the active or main compounds responsible for the influence on plant growth and production as reported by Andresen and Cedergreen (2010).
+Gayatri and Rajani (2014) support the findings of this study, reporting that Neem-based formulations outperformed the control not only in terms of shoot height, number of leaves, number of buds, number of flowers and fruits, but also in terms of disease control (Tables 5-7).